uselesstechjunks/whatif/docs/content/SYLLABUS.md

 **What you must know**

-* Learning rate schedules and failure modes
+* Learning-rate schedules and failure modes
 * Gradient noise scale intuition
 * Batch size vs convergence tradeoffs
 * Regularization in large models
-* Checkpoint averaging, EMA, early stopping decisions
+* EMA, checkpoint averaging, early stopping

 **You should be able to**

-* Diagnose training runs from logs
+* Read training curves and logs causally
-* Propose *minimal* interventions, not shotgun fixes
+* Propose **minimal**, targeted interventions

 ---

 ### 3. Evaluation & Model Debugging

-This is the single highest-leverage area.
+This is the **highest-leverage skill**.

 **What you must know**

 * Offline evaluation design for LLMs
-* Metric sensitivity and leakage
+* Metric sensitivity, leakage, proxy failure
 * Dataset slicing and error taxonomies
-* Avoiding false positives in improvements
-* Interpreting preference data
+* Interpreting preference and human feedback data

-**Interview expectation**

-* “Model A beats Model B on metric M. Do we ship it?”
-* “How do you know this isn’t overfitting?”
+**Expected capability**

+* Decide whether improvements are real
+* Explain *why* a metric moved (or didn’t)

 ---

-### 4. Data as a First-Class Lever
+### 4. Data as a First-Class Training Lever

-Not data engineering — *data for training decisions*.
+Not data engineering — *data for model behavior*.

 **What you must know**

-* Data filtering and mixing strategies
+* Filtering vs reweighting vs mixing
-* Sampling distributions
+* Sampling distributions and curricula
-* Curriculum and replay
+* Replay, freshness, and data decay
-* Dealing with noisy / adversarial data
+* Noisy, adversarial, and biased data
-* Tradeoffs between data volume and data quality
+* Data volume vs data quality tradeoffs

 ---

-## Tier 2: Systems for Training (Only What Matters)
+## Tier 2: Systems for Training (Only What Affects Model Behavior)

-You are **not** being evaluated as an infra engineer — but you must understand constraints.
+You are **not** an infra engineer, but you must reason under constraints.

 ### 5. Distributed Training Essentials

-Focus only on what affects model behavior.

 **Must understand**

-* Data parallel vs model parallel (high level)
+* Data vs model vs pipeline parallelism (conceptually)
 * Memory vs compute bottlenecks
 * Throughput vs convergence tradeoffs
 * Failure recovery and reproducibility